Das Haus at imm cologne 2020: living in air and light

 Round forms, an empty centre and covered outdoor spaces

 This central space is surprisingly empty, almost bare – an ideal refuge with a thoroughly minimalist feel.
-“We pictured a space where you can focus without being influenced by anything, a space that doesn’t bombard you with stimuli so that you can retreat into yourself,” say the Spanish designers.
+“We pictured a space where you can focus without being influenced by anything, a space that doesn’t bombard you with stimuli so that you can retreat into yourself,” said the Spanish designers.
 “Because if you feel the urge to retreat, you ought to be able to do it properly.”

 Design for a community-oriented, active lifestyle

-The inversion of the spatial structure doesn’t just stand for the elimination of boundaries between indoors and outside and the idea of interior spaces with an unspecified function; it also represents an approach to communal life that can be seen as a countermovement to cocooning.
+The inversion of the spatial structure doesn’t just stand for the elimination of boundaries between indoors and outside or the idea of interior spaces with an unspecified function; it also represents an approach to communal life that can be seen as a countermovement to cocooning.
 As stylish and minimalist as the design is, Das Haus 2020 is also a plea for an open interior concept in which functions like communication, relaxation and activity are more important than prestige.

 Furniture designed for both/and instead of either/or